 The Tay Landscape Partnership was formed to work with local communities to improve walking and cycling access, conserve historic sites and wildlife, and share the history, stories, countryside and traditional skills of this local area.

-It is guided by Perth & Kinross Countryside Trust and Perth & Kinross Heritage Trust, who are passionate about this fascinating and unique landscape and has two overarching aims:
+It is guided by Perth & Kinross Heritage Trust and Perth & Kinross Countryside Trust, who are passionate about this fascinating and unique landscape and has two overarching aims: